 Always look for ways to improve your email list: This may mean you regularly prune your subscriber base and remove people who haven’t opened an email from your marketing campaigns in the past six months.
 Or, perhaps you invest in lead magnets to consistently add new contacts to your list.

 Design for deliverability: Most people read emails on their phone, so use the appropriate sized imagery, text, and buttons.
 Also, make sure your email doesn’t take too long to load.

 Get feedback: While it’s important to track email KPIs like open rate and click-through rate, they will never be substitutes for real customer feedback.
 Send surveys to ask customers what kind of content they want to receive and how often.

 Lead magnets are a great way to grow your email list organically over time and once they're set up, they can just run in the background.
 Lead magnet examples include whitepapers, templates, or other free offers that are gained in exchange for someone's email and the permission to add them to your email marketing lists.
 For example, a fitness center could have a lead magnet that offered the Top Ten Leg Workouts for free once someone filled out a form.

 Email Marketing Best Practices

 The most successful email marketers have learned to prioritize a few lines of copy and a single design element, like crafting creative email subject lines and buttons, to give their emails the best chance of being opened and, once opened, foster engagement.

 Fear not, email marketing is alive and well!
-Put simply, email campaigns work.
+Put simply, email campaigns work and Keap can help you create powerful email communications.
 They are a low-cost, effective way to reach thousands of customers in a single moment, with the option of personalizing each message to build even stronger relationships.
 Email optimization is fairly easy once you start sending on a regular basis, and with a little bit of effort, you can grow your email list and watch your revenue grow along with it.